Kwiziq community member

 Why is Je dois incorrect?

-This relates to:Avoir besoin de = To need -
+This question relates to:French lesson "Avoir besoin de = To need"

 Kwiziq language super star